Plus, see how you can get free admission to Riverbanks Zoo

 Calling all entrepreneurs.
 Do you have a concept for a business but are unsure how to get your career off the ground, need to finalize your business plan, or need to know how to get a license?

 Well, good news.
-Columbia ranks No. 4 on Wallet Hub’s 2023’s Best & Worst Places to Start a Career list, taking into account 180 cities’ job-market saturation, housing affordability, and commuter-friendliness.
+Columbia ranked No. 16 on Wallet Hub’s 2024 Best & Worst Places to Start a Career list, taking into account 180 cities job-market saturation, housing affordability, and commuter-friendliness.

-Regardless of your current situation or business model, the City of Columbia has many resources available to help you get started and support you along the way.
+Regardless of your current situation or business model, the City of Columbia has many resources available to help you get started and offers support along the way.

-• Start with Columbia’s Office of Business Opportunities.
+• Explore Columbia’s Office of Business Opportunities website.

 • Join a local club or association.